-The MSc in Risk Management and Financial Regulation follows a structured curriculum based upon eight core modules and a dissertation or work-based project.
-The core modules are in corporate finance, financial regulation, research methods in finance, stochastic processes in finance, credit risk management, liquidity risk management, the pricing of derivatives and money and banking.
+The MSc in Risk Management and Financial Regulation follows a structured curriculum based upon seven core modules and one optional module (from two) plus a dissertation or work-based project.

 A variety of methods organise the taught modules, including lectures, workshops, group work, computer practicals and financial market simulations in the First Derivatives Trading Room.
 Lectures introduce and organise material, framing each module and relaying essential information.
 Workshops, practicals and group work are used to explore and develop ideas and concepts.
 Use of the Trading Room enables students to use the same tools as traders and risk managers.

 After completing the taught modules students undertake a dissertation or work-based research project.
 A dissertation or work-based research project is the means by which students develop in-depth and sustained analysis of a key issue, bringing together skills and knowledge acquired through the other teaching methods.
 Additionally the work-based project blends university excellence with industry relevance